 We are also building a bank of local walks using the “Viewranger” app for smartphones.
-Click here for more details.
+Click here for walks.

 BRADFORD on AVON WALKERS ARE WELCOME’S TWICE MONTHLY LED WALKS

-TUESDAY 28th NOVEMBER Leaving 9.30 a.m. from War Memorial, Westbury House Gardens BA15 1DE
+SUNDAY 9th FEBRUARY Leaving 9.30 a.m. from the Tourist Information Centre, Westbury House Gardens BA15 1DE

-SUNDAY 10th DECEMBER Leaving 9.30 a.m. from War Memorial, Westbury House Gardens BA15 1DE
+TUESDAY 25th FEBRUARY Leaving 9.30 a.m. from the Tourist Information Centre, Westbury House Gardens BA15 1DE

-Children: are also welcome and must be accompanied by a responsible adult who needs to be confident that the children have the stamina and concentration to complete the walk based on the information we have provided.
+Children are also welcome on our walks, accompanied by a responsible adult who needs to be confident that the children have the stamina and concentration to complete the walk based on the information we have provided.

 We lead two morning walks every month, on the second Sunday and the last Tuesday.
-They almost always depart at 9.30 a.m. from the War Memorial (see map right) in Westbury House Gardens by the Town Bridge in the centre of BoA, BA15 1DE.
-There is no charge and they are usually between 5 and 7 miles long; we are generally out for around 3 – 3.5 hours.
+They almost always depart at 9.30 a.m. from the Tourist Information Centre (see map right) in Westbury House Gardens by the Town Bridge in the centre of BoA, BA15 1DE; this is the What3Words location.
+There is no charge for walks and they are usually between 5 and 7 miles long; we are generally out for around 3 – 3.5 hours.
 Three times a year we lead all day walks with distances between 10 and 15 miles.

 The walks are open to anyone at all – residents of BoA, visitors, neighbours from other towns and villages.
 They are very sociable occasions and we always have a short stop for refreshment, either en route or back in BoA.